 On October 6, 2017, we entered into a master agreement with PPL Shipyard Pte Ltd. ("PPL") for six premium jack-up drilling rigs and three premium jack-up drilling rigs under construction at its yard in Singapore (together, the "PPL Rigs").
-The consideration in the transaction with PPL (the "PPL Acquisition") was approximately \$1.3 billion, \$55.8 million of this was paid per rig on October 31, 2017, and we agreed to accept delivery financing for a portion of the purchase price equal to \$87.0 million per rig.
-The Company entered into loans for the financing of the delivery payment for each PPL Rig from PPL Shipyard Pte.
-Ltd All of the PPL Rigs have been delivered to us as of the date hereof.
+The consideration in the transaction with PPL (the "PPL Acquisition") was approximately \$1.3 billion, \$55.8 million of this was paid per rig on October 31, 2017, and we entered into loans for delivery financing for a portion of the purchase price equal to \$87.0 million per rig from PPL Shipyard Pte.
+Ltd. All of the PPL Rigs have been delivered to us as of the date hereof.